digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 contracts default to ``None`` for the ``outsideObservers`` field, so all existing contracts have the same observer list as before: the single owner.

+In the case where a contract's signatories or observers change during an upgrade/downgrade, the upgrade, and thus full transaction, fails at runtime.

 Modifying Key Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~